-If you like trains then you will love this list of places to ride trains in California.
+If you like trains then you will love this list of places to ride trains in California and Nevada.
 Amtrak Pacific Surfliner, Kids Trains, Dinner Trains, Weekend Rail Excursions, Historic Trains, we have them all.
 Riding the rails is a fun and exciting way to see California and often lets you see sights that are not viewable in an automobile or bus.
+If it runs on rails you will find it here.
 All Aborad for a fun train trip.
-Jump to: Northern California Trains – Nevada Trains
+Jump to: Northern California Train Rides – Nevada Train Rides

 Southern California Train Rides